 What’s important to look for in a mask for flying?

-First things first, check your airline’s guidelines – If you are planning to fly, make sure you read the airlines’ guidelines when it comes to which face covering they allow on their aeroplanes.
-For example, Lufthansa recently updated its guidelines to state that only FFP2, KN95, N95 or surgical masks would be allowed on their flights.
+First things first, check your airline’s guidelines – If you are planning to fly, make sure you read the airlines’ guidelines when it comes to which face-covering they allow on their aeroplanes.
+For example, Lufthansa recently updated its guidelines to state that only FFP2, FFP3, KN95, N95 or surgical masks would be allowed on their flights.

-- Breathable – If you’re going to be passing through airports and getting on long-haul flights, the first thing you need to look for is a mask that is breathable and won’t leave you panting for breath!
+- Breathable – If you’re going to be passing through airports and getting on long-haul flights, the first thing you need to look for is a mask that is breathable and won’t leave you gasping for air!
 Many members of our community suggested that travellers take a few different types of masks with them when travelling.
 For example, some travellers prefer to wear one type of mask when they are on the plane and a different one when they are in the airport itself.
-This is because some masks offer a great level of protection for the wearer (such as the N95 mask) but are not so comfortable when worn for long periods of time, therefore it is better to limit the amount of time that you are wearing this mask as much as possible.
+This is because some masks offer a great level of protection for the wearer (such as the N95 mask) but are not so comfortable when worn for long periods.
+Therefore, it is better to limit the amount of time that you are wearing this mask as much as possible.

 - Washable and Reusable – Single-use items have long been a drain on the planet’s resources.
 Since the Coronavirus pandemic started, thousands of disposable masks have been used once and thrown away, so much so that there’s been a surge in ocean pollution.
 You can’t blame citizens for this (assuming they haven’t dropped the mask in the oceans themselves, in which case, blame away…).
 Medical authorities recommend that masks such as the KN95 and surgical masks be disposed of after one usage.
-If you hate the thought of so much waste, you may prefer to invest in a fabric mask that is washable and reusable.
+If you hate the thought of using a disposable mask and adding to the waste problem, you may prefer to invest in a fabric mask (like the ones below) that is washable and reusable.

 - Comfortable – If you’re going to be sitting on a long-haul flight for several hours, you will need something that you feel comfortable in.
-Our ears have really taken a beating over the past year and many people look for a mask with adjustable straps so that it fits better and relieves pressure behind the ears.
-Some people prefer the strap that fits around the bottom of their head instead.
+The first thing to consider is getting a mask with adjustable ear loops.
+Our ears have really taken a beating over the past year and a mask with adjustable ear loops will ensure a snug fit while relieving pressure behind the ears.
+Some people prefer to opt for a mask where the strap fits around the bottom of their head instead.
 In addition, some of the fabric masks have foam fitted around the nose piece to prevent air leakage and also to make the mask more comfortable for the wearer.

 Mask with a valve or without a valve?

-Several airlines, including JetBlue and United Airlines, have banned masks with valves and will not let passengers board the plan if they are wearing them.
+Several airlines, including JetBlue and United Airlines, have banned masks with valves and will not let passengers board the plane if they are wearing them.

-These kinds of masks were originally designed for construction workers who did not want to breathe in chemicals, dust and other substances, but didn’t mind what they breathed out.
-When it comes to Coronavirus, however, wearing a mask is meant to protect those around you, as well as yourself.
+These kinds of masks were originally designed for construction workers who did not want to breathe in chemicals and dust but didn’t mind what they breathed out.
+When it comes to COVID-19, however, wearing a mask is meant to protect those around you, as well as yourself.

-Best masks for travel – According to our Readers
+Best Face Masks for Travel – According to our Readers

 - Cost – $10 US / mask